Freaknik: Early Years

+Early to mid-1990s peak

 In 1991, Kristina Copeland, a woman from Washington, D.C., and Ronn Greene, produced the second event, held at the Lakewood Fairgrounds.
-As the event became more popular in mainstream Black culture, more Black visitors from all regions of the United States, Canada, the Caribbean and Europe came to participate in it.
+As the event became more popular in mainstream Black culture, a more diverse group of Black visitors from all regions of the United States, Canada, the Caribbean and Europe came to participate in it.
 Some of these visitors decided to make the Atlanta area their new permanent home.
 At its peak in the mid-1990s, the event attracted well over 250,000 people each year.
 Also the event was a major economic stimulus for the Atlanta area.
 It is estimated by 1994 the economic impact reached $20 million.

-As Freaknik grew, local homeowners' and business owners' attitudes toward it became negative.
-It was challenged by Atlanta businesses, neighborhood associations, business owners and community leaders.
-Additionally, reports for sexual assault of women, public indecency, and other public safety concerns increased when the event was active.
-Under pressure, Atlanta Mayor Bill Campbell cracked down on Freaknik in April 1997.
-A much larger police presence created tension and discomfort among the almost entirely black festival goers.
-Roadblocks were placed at freeway exits that led to Atlanta.
-After city leaders took these measures to curtail Freaknik's accessibility, its popularity faded.
-The event moved east from Atlanta to Memorial Drive in DeKalb County, Georgia.
+Freaknik reached its peak in the early to mid-1990s, when it evolved from a student gathering into a city-wide street festival attracting hundreds of thousands of attendees each spring.
+By 1993, crowds had reached around 100,000, and by 1994, attendance exceeded 200,000, with participants travelling from across the United States.
+The event spread across Atlanta’s streets, causing major traffic gridlock and effectively turning large parts of the city into an open-air party.
+The attraction for many attendees was less any specific event than the experience of cruising Atlanta's streets, encountering music, socialising in traffic, and being part of a vast, visible gathering of Black college students.

+During this period, Freaknik became a major cultural hub, showcasing hip-hop artists such as Snoop Dogg, OutKast, The Notorious B.I.G., Queen Latifah, and Uncle Luke, while also shaping fashion, music, and youth culture.
+Record labels, including Jermaine Dupri's So So Def, began treating Freaknik as a marketing opportunity, and artists such as Luther Campbell of 2 Live Crew were booked for concerts associated with the weekend.
+Freaknik reinforced Atlanta’s emergence as a centre of Black cultural and economic life, offering an alternative to predominantly white spring break destinations.
+However, the scale of the event also brought increasing challenges, including logistical strain, public disorder, and growing reports of crime, which contributed to heightened scrutiny from authorities and residents.